psiz-org/psiz-meter/README.md

 The repository currently contains scripts for evaluating embeddings for one dataset: the ILSVRC 2012 validation dataset.
 Additional datasets may be added in the future.

+## Installation
+1. Clone the GitHub repository to your local machine: `git clone https://github.com/psiz-org/psiz-meter`.
+Since there are large files stored on GitHub Large File Storage, it is usually faster to instead clone using: `git lfs clone https://github.com/psiz-org/psiz-meter`.
+2. Install the cloned respository to your local virtual enviroment: `pip install /path/to/cloned/psiz-meter/`

 ## Datasets
 Scripts, intermediate assets, and final assets for each dataset can be found in the `dataset` directory.
 For a given dataset, assets include PsiZ models (`psiz_models/`) and target model embeddings (`target_embeddings/`).